-6778 A two-fold paper screen painted in ink and colour on a gold ground with four tsuru (cranes) in flight above waves.
+A two-fold paper screen painted in ink and colour on a gold ground with four tsuru (cranes) in flight above waves.
 Mist hangs over the water, obscuring all but the branch of a matsu (pine tree) on the near shore and the gentle slope of land meeting the water on the far shore.

-Japan 18th century Edo period
+Japan late 18th / early 19th Edo period